Sakshi0607/git-basics-demo/README.md

 The main features of GIT are :

-1. Take snapshots of flies over time.
+1. Take snapshots of files over time.
-2. Restore the earlier versions of flies from snapshots.
+2. Restore the earlier versions of files from snapshots.
 3. Work on multiple versions of a file in parallel.

 #### Git commit graph: